Mortgage Rates Rise | Today, Mar. 27, 2025

 Here’s a snapshot of the state of play as this article was published.
 The data mostly compares to roughly the same time the business day before, so much of the movement will often have happened in the previous session.
 The numbers are:

-• The yield on 10-year Treasury notes increased to 4.234% from 4.194%.
+• The yield on 10-year Treasury notes increased to 4.375% from 4.355%.
 (Bad for mortgage rates.)
 More than any other market, mortgage rates typically tend to follow these particular Treasury bond yields

-• Oil prices decreased to $68.52 from $68.70 a barrel.
+• Oil prices decreased to $69.80 from $70 a barrel.
 (Neutral (but moving in a good direction) for mortgage rates*.)
 Energy prices play a prominent role in creating inflation and also point to future economic activity

-• Gold prices increased to $2,706 from $2,692 an ounce.
-(Neutral (but moving in a good direction) for mortgage rates*.)
+• Gold prices increased to $3,070 from $3,024 an ounce.
+(Good for mortgage rates*.)
 It is generally better for rates when gold prices rise and worse when they fall.
 Because gold tends to rise when investors worry about the economy.

-• CNN Business Fear & Greed index — decreased to 49 from 51 out of 100.
+• CNN Business Fear & Greed index — decreased to 29 from 30 out of 100.
 (Good for mortgage rates.)
 “Greedy” investors push bond prices down (and interest rates up) as they leave the bond market and move into stocks, while “fearful” investors do the opposite.
 So, lower readings are often better than higher ones

-*A movement of less than $20 on gold prices or 40 cents on oil ones is a change of 1% or less.
+*A movement of less than $20 on gold prices or 40 cents on oil prices is a change of 1% or less.
 So we only count meaningful differences as good or bad for mortgage rates.

 Caveats about markets and rates